 - Keen to improve your confidence, skills and knowledge in a supported program in the hospital environment?

 - Keen to work for a leading public health service?

-This program is available to Registered Nurses who have qualified and registered in the last 3 years on a fixed term, part time or full time basis.
+- You have qualified and registered with AHPRA in the last 3 years and have been working on a fixed term, part time or full time basis.

 You will benefit from a structured, comprehensive induction program, regular study days, clinical assessments and regular feedback.